dalguete/docker/examples/_web_structure/docker/README.md

 there correctly.

 First of all, execute the command inside the app docker folder, so all contexts shown in the next command can be applied.
-This assumes the folder **network**, specified at top of this repo has been replicated in this container's folder app.

 And here is the command used: